Ana Bárbara: 2011 third pregnancy

-After divorcing, Pirru for nearly two years, Bárbara announced in August 2011 that she was pregnant via artificial insemination.
-She decided to undergo the procedure after her children Emiliano and José María suggested they wanted a bigger family.
+After divorcing Ana Bárbara announced in August 2011 that she was pregnant via artificial insemination.
+She decided to undergo the procedure after her children suggested they wanted a bigger family.
 She said she expected to be criticized for deciding to have a child without a father, but she would not let the criticism bother her.
-"I felt my puzzle was missing a piece and now it's complete," she told the Méxican edition of ¡Hola! magazine.
-Her third child was named Jerónimo and he was born in December 2011 in México City.
-During an exclusive interview in March 2012, Bárbara revealed the identity of Jeronimo's father to ¡Hola! magazine... none other than longtime best friend, singer-songwriter Reyli.
+"I felt my puzzle was missing a piece and now it's complete," she told the Mexican edition of ¡Hola! magazine.
+Her third child was born in December 2011 in Mexico City.
+In March 2012, Ana Bárbara revealed the identity of Jeronimo's father to ¡Hola! magazine as longtime best friend, singer-songwriter Reyli.

 Health concerns

-After several public and tumultuous incidents in recent years, Bárbara experienced depression and anorexia.
+After several public and tumultuous incidents in recent years, Ana Bárbara experienced depression and anorexia.
 She confirmed via Twitter in March 2011 that she had "an illness" and was receiving treatment in Spain to improve her overall well-being.
-In July 2011, Ana Bárbara confirmed that she was moving from México and relocating to the United States.
+In July 2011, Ana Bárbara confirmed that she was moving from Mexico and relocating to the United States.

 She moved to Little Tokyo in Los Angeles, California.

 Awards

-Bárbara is the recipient Latin Grammy's, Lo Nuestro Awards, Juventud Awards, and Oye Awards.
+Ana Bárbara is the recipient Latin Grammy's, Lo Nuestro Awards, Juventud Awards, and Oye Awards.

-Her former record label Fonovisa said, "These recognitions are milestone accomplishments in [her] career that has spanned for more than a decade of uninterrupted success in the United States, México and Latin America."
+Her former record label Fonovisa said, "These recognitions are milestone accomplishments in [her] career that has spanned for more than a decade of uninterrupted success in the United States, Mexico and Latin America."

 She has also been awarded four Lo Nuestro Awards for Regional Mexican Female Artist of the Year, with a total of 9 nominations since her debut.
 She has won the following years: 1996, 1997, 1998, and in 2006.

 She has received seven Premio Furia Musical Awards, as well three Premio El Heraldo trophies: one for Best New Artist in 1994 and two Best Female Singer in 1997 and 2000.

-In 2002, Bárbara won the a Casandra Award for Most Outstanding International Artist.
+In 2002, Ana Bárbara won the a Casandra Award for Most Outstanding International Artist.

-In 2005, she also won My Favorite Regional Mexican Artist at Univision's Juventud Awards, and 2006's Best Female Performer at Mexico's Oye!
+In 2005, she won My Favorite Regional Mexican Artist at Univision's Juventud Awards and a singer-songwriter award at the Latin Grammy Awards.

+She was 2006's Best Female Performer at Mexico's Oye!
 Awards (Mexico's version of the Grammy Awards).

 In September 2012, she was crowned queen of the LGBT community in Los Angeles, California, as well as in Atlanta, Georgia in 2014 and in San Francisco on January 1, 2015.